Ocean conditions change quickly.

 Primarily for boaters and kayakers

-SURF ALONG EAST FACING SHORES WILL BE INCREASING TO 2 TO 4 FEET TUESDAY
+SURF ALONG EAST FACING SHORES WILL BE 2 TO 4 FEET TODAY RISING TO 3 TO 5 FEET SATURDAY

 WEATHER CONDITIONMostly Cloudy